aadonskoy/RustyID/README.md

 # RustyID
 RustyID is an API to privately share self sovereign information between peers in a peer-to-peer network.
 The sharing is done by allowing clients to share their data only when it is required to do so via WebRTC.
-The information exchange is done according o the standard protocol set orf RustyID.
-Verifiable information needs to be signed by the endpoint.
+The information exchange is done according o the standard protocol set for RustyID, see external documentation for details.
+Verifiable information needs to be signed by the endpoint, before it is saved.

 ### Data storage
 RustyID stores your data locally.
 The data is saved to a file with suffix `.rsid`.
 A user should have a file for each endpoint.